Resocio/resoc-wordpress-plugin/core/readme.txt

 Using Yoast SEO?
 Perfect.
 We replace its classic Facebook OpenGraph editor with our.

+In the background, the plugin is using the [Resoc API](https://resoc.io/) to generate images that perfectly match Facebook recommandations.

 === Key features ===

 * **WYSIWYG editor for Facebook and LinkedIn** No more guess work, you know exactly what to expect when your content is shared.